UBC-CIC/health-platform-iOS-watchOS/README.md

 <img src="https://github.com/UBC-CIC/health-platform-iOS-watchOS/blob/master/README%20Images/App%20Settings%202.png" width="200"/>
 </p>

 After you have set the AWS Constants, relaunch the app and the IoT status should say Connected.
-If this is not the case, check that you are connected to WiFi, and also that you entered your endpoint and Cognito Pool Id correctly.
+If this is not the case, check that you are connected to WiFi, and also that you entered your IoT Endpoint and Cognito Pool ID correctly.

 ### iOS app overview